Bulgaria

 The Workshop

 The Workshop for Conservation of Roman Glass will guide the participants through the history of ancient glass and the process of glass conservation, restoration, documentation, and study.
 Both the theoretical and practical courses will be based on Roman Glass from Deultum.
-The course includes three modules: 1) practical work in the conservation of replicas of Roman glass vessels and original items from the collection of National Archaeological Reserve Deultum; 2) lectures on topics related to the archaeological context of conserved vessels and conservation process of glass vessels; 3) excursions to the ancient coastal towns of Nessebar (UNESCO World Heritage Site), Sozopol (including study visits to their archaeological museums) and an optional 2-day excursion to Istanbul.
-For more information see the Course Program and Agenda below.
+The course includes three modules: 1) practical work in the conservation of replicas of Roman glass vessels and original items from the collection of National Archaeological Reserve Deultum; 2) lectures on topics related to the archaeological context of conserved vessels and conservation process of glass vessels; 3) excursions to the ancient coastal towns of Nessebar (UNESCO World Heritage Site) and Sozopol (including study visits to their archaeological museums).
+For more information, see the Course Program and Agenda below.

 • be familiar with the basic methods for conservation and documentation of ancient glass;